 - Federation of Master Builders

 If your complaint is not settled, you may need to take legal action.
 If the amount is not more than £3,000, you can take your case to the Small Claims Court.
 You don’t need a solicitor in the Small Claims Court.
-Talk to Consumerline, your local Advice Centre or Citizens Advice.
+Talk to Consumerline or Advice NI.
 They can advise you how to apply.

 For larger amounts, you should talk to a solicitor.